sabab2808/sabab2808/README.md

 </div>

-> 💡 The two cards above are live and pulled from `github-readme-stats.vercel.app` / `herokuapp.com` — if either looks blank on first load, refresh once; free-tier serverless functions occasionally need a moment to spin up.
-Everything else on this page is a self-hosted SVG, so it always renders.
+> 💡 The GitHub stats and streak cards above are live, pulled from `github-readme-stats.vercel.app` / `herokuapp.com`.
+If a card looks blank, that's the free shared instance hitting its rate limit — it recovers on its own, usually within a few hours.
+Everything else on this page is a self-hosted SVG and always renders.

 <br/>